Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 63. ### What is promise chaining

     The process of executing a sequence of asynchronous tasks one after another using promises is known as Promise chaining.
-Let's take an example of promise chaining for calculating the final result,
+Let’s take an example of promise chaining for calculating the final result,

         new Promise(function (resolve, reject) {
             setTimeout(() => resolve(1), 1000);